Share sensitive data securely with partners, vendors, and customers

 Protection for every use case

-Because Smartcrypt is a data security solution and not a data exchange mechanism itself, it can be used to add encryption to a wide range of existing transfer workflows and processes.
+Because PKWARE technology focuses on data itself, rather than the exchange mechanism, it can be used to add encryption to a wide range of existing transfer workflows and processes.

-- Email: Smartcrypt integrates with Microsoft Outlook, allowing organizations to secure sensitive data in message bodies and attachments without disrupting the user experience.
-Smartcrypt can be configured to scan and protect emails automatically, or to provide a manual workflow for users who need to specify different encryption keys and authorized users for different outgoing messages.
+Email: PKWARE solutions integrate with Microsoft Outlook, allowing organizations to secure sensitive data in message bodies and attachments without disrupting the user experience.
+PKWARE can be configured to scan and protect emails automatically, or to provide a manual workflow for users who need to specify different encryption keys and authorized users for different outgoing messages.

-With Smartcrypt, organizations can take a policy-based approach to encryption, protecting files on removable storage while retaining control over sensitive information throughout the data lifecycle.
+With PKWARE, organizations can take a policy-based approach to encryption, protecting files on removable storage while retaining control over sensitive information throughout the data lifecycle.

 The key management challenge, solved